VirtoCommerce/vc-docs/platform/user-guide/docs/native-payment-methods/managing-native-payment-methods.md

 The changes have been saved.

-## Delete Non-Integrative Payment Method
+## Delete non-integrative payment method

 To delete a non-integrative method: